Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

-# Attribute Groups
+# Attribute groups

 *PIM > Settings > Tab ATTRIBUTE GROUPS*

 ![Attribute groups](../../Assets/Screenshots/PIM/Settings/AttributeGroups/AttributeGroups.png "[Attribute groups]")

-**Attribute Groups**
+**Attribute groups**

 - ![Edit](../../Assets/Icons/Edit02.png "[Edit]") (Edit)
   Click this button to edit the attribute groups.
-The *Edit Attribute Groups* view is displayed.
+The *Edit attribute groups* view is displayed.
   For detailed information, see [Edit an attribute group](../Integration/03_ManageAttributeGroups.md#edit-an-attribute-group).

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)
   Attribute group that contains attribute sub-groups.
 Click the attribute group or the arrow *>* left to the attribute group to unfold the group and display the attribute sub-groups.

 - ![Folder](../../Assets/Icons/Folder01.png "[Folder]") (Folder)
   Attribute group.
-Click the attribute group to display all attributes that are assigned to the selected attribute group in the *Assigned Attributes* list.
+Click the attribute group to display all attributes that are assigned to the selected attribute group in the *Assigned attributes* list.

-**Assigned Attributes**
+**Assigned attributes**

 - ![Sort](../../Assets/Icons/Sort02.png "[Sort]") (Sort)
   Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.
 The button is only displayed when an attribute group is selected.